-Take the following steps to manage the foot pedal cable:
+Take the following step to manage the foot pedal cable:

-- 1 Examine and measure your work surface.
-Determine which of the following statements best matches your work surface, and then follow the corresponding section: - A. 23-26 inches deep and accessible from the back.
-Continue to "Routing Cable From Back". - B. Deeper than 26 inches, or not accessible from the back.
-Skip to "Routing Cable From Front".
+Examine and measure your work surface.
+Determine which of the following statements best matches your work surface, and then follow the corresponding section:

+- 23-26 inches deep and accessible from the back.
+Continue to "Routing the Cable From the Back" on page 33. - Deeper than 26 inches, or not accessible from the back.
+Skip to "Routing the Cable From the Front" on page 34.

-Routing Cable From Back
+Routing the Cable From the Back